Checkmk/checkmk/doc/documentation/arch-comp-backup.rst

 given schedule or manually.

 The targets always point to local file system paths.
-However, the path can point to a mounted network filesystem.
-On the appliance there is a mount management, which enables the user to configure network filesystems for the backup.
+However, the path can point to a mounted network file system.
+On the appliance there is a mount management, which enables the user to configure network file systems for the backup.

 The user manages the configuration of *system backup* through the Appliance UI